Fried Fish, Chicken Soup and a Premiere Show

 Fried Fish, Chicken Soup and a Premiere Show is a 2011 documentary, Indian Meiteilon-English bilingual film directed by Mamta Murthy and produced by Madhusree Dutta.
 It is presented by Majlis.
 The movie won the National Film Award for Best Arts/Cultural Film at the 59th National Film Awards.
 It had participated in many international film festivals like South Asian International Film Festival, New York; CPH:DOX Copenhagen and Asiatica Film Mediale, Rome.
 The movie got selection in the Bandra Film Festival 2021.

+As part of its 2026 recommendations, Firstpost included the film in a list of five Manipuri films to watch.

 Synopsis

 Set in Manipur, a conflict region on the remote India-Burma border, the film journeys across a century to paint a portrait of a cinema and its citizens.
 The film centers around shooting, production and release of the 2010 Manipuri movie 21st Century's Kunti.